How to do Bulgarian Split Squats Correctly and Safely

 ALLOWING MEDIAL TRANSLATION OF THE WORKING KNEE

-It is permissible to have forward movement of the knee over the toe but not inward movement.
+It is permissible to have forward movement of the knee over the toe but not an inward movement.

 - This pattern is extremely common amongst trainees and puts a lot of stress on the meniscus and medial ligaments.